cloudmesh/classes/docs/source/overview.rst

 * https://portal.futuresystems.org/projects/511

+.. note:: FutureSystems OpenSTack cloud is currently updated and will
+	  not be available till Sept.

+Documentation about FutureSystems can be found at :ref:`OpenStackFutureSystems <ref-quickstart_openstack>`

-Once you created an account on FutureSystems and you do a project YOu can add yourself to the project so you gain access.
+Once you created an account on FutureSystems and you do a project yOu can add yourself to the project so you gain access.
 Systems staff is available only during regular business hours Mo-Fri 10am - 4pm.

-We will have a Section in the class material about these resources.

-.. todo:: Hyungro. add the link to the section and prepare this section.
-:ref:`OpenStack FutureSystems <ref-quickstart_openstack>`

 You could also use the cloudmesh client software on Linux and OSX to access multiple clouds in easy fashion.
 A Section will introduce this